-The Best of Chapters Competition was created to honor presenters at chapter conferences for their excellent research and to allow a broader sharing of that valuable work.
+The Best of Chapters Competition was created to honor presenters at chapter conferences for their excellent research and to allow a broader sharing of their valuable work.
 All chapters are strongly encouraged to participate in the competition.
-Many of our MLA members have done outstanding presentations at chapter meetings, and the association benefits strongly by the opportunity to hear the presentations again with a wider audience.
+Many of our MLA members have given outstanding presentations at chapter meetings, and the association benefits strongly by the opportunity to hear the presentations again with a wider audience.

-Submissions from chapters are usually due sometime in late May or early June, with announcements of winners usually occurring sometime in mid-July.
-The Chair of the Best of Chapters Committee alerts the Chapter Chairs by means of the Chapter Chair listserv each year regarding the specific schedule and deadlines for that round.
+Submissions from chapters are usually due in late May or early June, with announcements of winners usually occurring mid-July.
+The chair of the Best of Chapters committee alerts chapter chairs by means of the chapter chair listserv each year regarding the specific schedule and deadlines for that round.

-Each chapter may proceed with its own way of nominating papers for this competition, whether done by the executive committee of the chapter, an appointed committee for the purpose, ballot by the chapter members, or other method.
+Each chapter may proceed with its own way of nominating papers for this competition, whether done by the chapter’s executive committee, an appointed committee, ballot by the chapter members, or other method.

-Once initial nominations are received, chapters will be asked to submit the presentations themselves.
-Material may be submitted as email attachments when the size of files are not overwhelming for transfer and receipt, or pointers to websites may be used.
+Presentations may be submitted as email attachments when the size of files are not overwhelming for transfer and receipt, or as website links.
 Electronic submissions are strongly preferred.
 If materials (written text, audio, video content) are mailed, three copies should be sent for distribution to committee members.
 No materials will be returned once the competition is completed.
 A list of all materials being submitted should be sent to the chair, and the list should indicate how each of the materials is being sent to the chair.

-The committee is selected to include a broad geographic representation and type of music librarianship representation.
+The committee is selected to include, as much as possible, a broad representation both geographically and in regard to type of music librarianship.
 A weighted voting system is used to rank the nominations.
-The number of winners selected will be up to 2 (this is due to the amount of time given to the Best of Chapters Session at MLA).
+The number of winners selected will be up to 2 (due to the amount of time given to the Best of Chapters session at MLA).
 While nominated presentations must be submitted to the committee in their original form, winning presentations may be updated or revised to reflect current research or data, provided that such revisions do not constitute a substantial change to the original.